Higher level BGG reciprocity for current algebras: Basic module-theoretic results

-satisfies the same universal property as the level zero extremal weight module of $\tg$ (\cite[\S 8]{Kas93}).
-Thus, $\bW^{(1)}_\la$ must be a Demazure module of an extremal weight module of $\tg$ (\cite{Kas05}).
-This yields a bijection between $\{\bW_{\la}^{(1)}\}_{\la \in P^+}$ and $\g$-stable Demazure modules of level zero extremal weight modules (up to grading shifts).
-As the notion of Demazure module of a level zero extremal weight module is invariant under the diagram automorphism, we conclude the assertion by the $\g$-symmetrization. \end{proof}
+satisfies the universal property of a level-zero extremal weight module of $\tg$ (see~\cite[\S8]{Kas93}).
+It follows that $\bW_\la$ must be a Demazure module of such a level-zero extremal weight module (see~\cite{Kas05}).
+Thus, up to grading shifts, we obtain a bijection between the set $\{\bW_{\la}\}_{\la \in P}$ and the set of Demazure submodules of level-zero extremal weight modules.

+Since the structure of level-zero extremal weight modules and their Demazure submodules is preserved under diagram automorphisms, the same conclusion holds for the transformed module $\bW$. \end{proof}

+\begin{rem} Let $\theta$ be the automorphism of the affine Dynkin diagram that permutes the vertices $\tI_\af$.
+Then the weights $\La$ appearing in Corollary~\ref{cor:CKmain2} all satisfy the level zero condition $\La(K) = 0$.
+The automorphism $\theta$ induces linear automorphisms of the spaces